Plandište: Colonizing the Conquered Land

 In 1782 Emperor Joseph II started the third colonization into Banat which ended in 1787.
 Later, in winter 1787 and spring 1788 the colony Zichydorf was established.
 So they settled it with people from German Banat villages instead: Grabaț, Jimbolia (Hatzfeld), Comloșu Mic (Ostern), Iecea Mică (Klein-Jetscha) and Iecea Mare (Groß-Jetscha).
 The new settlement consisted of 123 houses owning 34 Katastraljoch (19.5 ha) each.

 In 1867 Austria adopted a dual monarchy known as the Austro-Hungarian Empire.
 The Hungarian authorities later forced Magyarization to create a special Hungarian nation from a mixed population, which was mostly German, but also included Hungarians, Romanians, Serbs, Turks and several other ethnics.
 Magyarization resulted in the name change from German to Hungarian.
 So Zichydorf was renamed to Zichyfalva or Zichyhaza.
 Also, the Hungarians built a lot of infrastructure like railroads and the Danube–Tisa–Danube Canal.

+Zichydorf in the 1860s

+According to a report by Johan Gruczar, in the 1860s Zichydorf had a school with two classrooms, a town hall, a hospital which could serve "fifteen patients annually".
+The report states that the area could experience drastic changes in temperature during the summer, heavy rains that led to flooding which damaged crops and major storms due to the wind patterns.

+It was reported that in 1849 migratory locusts arrived in the area and those that landed were beaten with branches broken off of bushes while the locusts that didn't land were driven off by drummers in the field.

+Zichydorf was a market town and outside buyers would come into town during the weekly market to buy butter and eggs that were then resold in Werchetz and Temesvár.
+Various kinds of fowl were bought and sold by the local inhabitants and potatoes were brought to market from Morizfeld, Kudritz and other nearby settlements.

+There were also annual markets where Zichydorfers could buy boots, shoes, linens, shovels, and dry goods.

+According to the report Zichydorf was primarily Roman Catholic with 2422 Roman Catholics, 14 Greek Orthodox, 14 Jewish and 3 Lutheran.
+By nationality there were 2439 German and 14 Serbian/Romanian.